murchandamus/bips/bip-update-process.md

 ### BIP types

-* A **Standards Track BIP** describes any change that affects most or all Bitcoin implementations, such as a change to the network protocol, a change in block or transaction validity rules, or any change or addition that affects the interoperability of applications using Bitcoin.
-Standards Track BIPs consist of two parts: a design document, and a reference implementation.
+* A **Specification BIP** defines a set of rules to enable a new feature or protocol change that affects the interoperability of applications using Bitcoin.
+The distinguishing feature of a Specification BIP is that it can be implemented, and applications using Bitcoin can be compliant with it.
+Specification BIPs must contain a specification section as well as contain or link to a reference implementation.
-* An **Informational BIP** describes a Bitcoin design issue, provides general guidelines, or information to the Bitcoin community, but does not propose a new feature.
-Informational BIPs do not necessarily represent a Bitcoin community consensus or recommendation, so users and implementors are free to ignore Informational BIPs or follow their advice.
+* An **Informational BIP** describes a Bitcoin design issue, provides general guidelines, or other information to the Bitcoin community, but does not propose a new feature.
 * A **Process BIP** describes a process surrounding Bitcoin, or proposes a change to (or an event in) a process.
-Process BIPs are like Standards Track BIPs, but apply to areas other than the Bitcoin protocol itself.
+Process BIPs are like Specification BIPs, but apply to areas other than the Bitcoin protocol itself.
 They may propose an implementation, but not to Bitcoin's codebase; they often require community consensus; unlike Informational BIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, and changes to the decision-making process.
 Any meta-BIP is also considered a Process BIP.